Pan de Muerto Traditional Recipe

 What is Pan de Muerto?

-The bread might have different meanings which depend on the shape and ingredients used to make it.
-Various states have added their personal touch, depending on the traditional ingredients of their region.
+This pan dulce might have different meanings which depend on the shape and ingredients used to make it.
+Various regions have added their personal touch, depending on the traditional ingredients of that particular state in Mexico.

 The most popular is characterized by being circular in shape, which represents the cycle of life and death, with a small circle at the top simulating the skull, and four dough figures in the shape of “bones”, precisely to represent death.